EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 the current state of a set of channels.
 Whatever channels you add to it will be updated in realtime.
 They only show contributions from layers below themselves, and only update while running.

+### Command Tags

+A scene may be bound to a command tag.
+It must have the event subtype.
+It acccepts events in the style of the Roku ECP protocol.
+You can connect in directly to a RokuECPApp device's tag.

+Lit_a creates an event button.a (We use button.a to differentiate it from the keyboard)

+launch:898 triggers shortcut code 898
+Rev and Fwd go to previous and next
+Play maps to go/stop
+VolumeUp and VolumeDown raise and lower the alpha

 ### Programmatic access